Plugin Author: Shane Bishop

 - Recommended Visit the settings page to enable/disable specific tools and turn on advanced optimization features.

-If these steps do not work, additional documentation is available at https://docs.ewww.io.
+If these steps do not work, additional documentation is available at https://docs.ewww.io/article/6-the-plugin-says-i-m-missing-something.
 If you need further assistance using the plugin, please visit our Support Page.
-The forums are community supported only.

 To find out if your webhost works with the EWWW Image Optimizer, you can check the official list.